 In the age of increasingly complex medical plastic parts, devices and equipment, that means designers and engineers need to pay even closer attention to detail to ensure precision performance.

 At Kaysun, we understand what's at stake with every medical injection molding project we produce, and the importance of bringing medical devices to market as quickly as possible.
 In 2015, we expanded our facilities specifically to ensure we had the most robust medical manufacturing capabilities possible.

-We specialize in the medical vertical, having years of expertise in the development and manufacture of extremely complex plastic components and a deep understanding of industry regulations and requirements.
-This is a responsibility that we take very seriously, as we know what’s at stake.
+We specialize in the medical vertical, having years of expertise in the development and manufacture of extremely complex medical plastic parts and a deep understanding of industry regulations, requirements, and certifications.

 In-House Assembly and Secondary Operations

 Once your medical plastic part is molded, it doesn't necessarily mean it's finished.
 Kaysun's full-service approach includes in-house assembly capabilities that can handle a variety of post-molding tasks, such as adding metal inserts.
 We are also a trusted provider of a wide range of secondary operations such as welding, heat staking, and overmolding.
 Offering these services help OEMs consolidate vendors, manage supply chains, and streamline their medical injection molding production timelines.

 Ensuring a medical plastic part is within +/- .001 inches of its intended size can be the difference between the finished product functioning reliably and early failure.